lotenn/recsys-3639-final-project/README.md

 ## Results
-* The results of our experiments can be found in the report under "Experiments and Evaluation"
+* The results of our experiments can be found in the report under "Experiments"

 ## Running the notebooks
 * GPU is highly recommended